Ancestor regression in structural vector autoregressive models: Estimation from data and asymptotics

-On the left-hand side of Figure \ref{fig:anc-x4-rand}, we see the average absolute z-statistics for ancestors and non-ancestors for the different sample sizes.
-We distinguish between three types of ancestors: instantaneous ancestors, lagged ancestors for which $\tilde{\mathbf{B}}_{4,k} \neq 0$, and lagged ancestors from which all causal paths start with an instantaneous effect.
-The last are the hardest to detect.
-Otherwise, lagged ancestors have stronger signals than instantaneous ones.
-This agrees with the intuition that it is easier to find a directed causal path if it is a priori known that only one direction could be possible.
 For non-ancestors, the observed average of the absolute z-statistics is close to the theoretical mean under the asymptotic null distribution as desired.
 On the right-hand side, we see that we can control the type I error at the desired level for every sample size.
 As expected, the power to detect ancestors increases with larger sample sizes.
-However, driven by this last group of ancestors, there are still some undetected ancestors for $T=10^6$.
+However, driven by the last group of ancestors discussed above, there are still some undetected ancestors for $T=10^6$.
 For the other groups, we obtain almost perfect power.
 One could then also infer these missed effects by recursive arguments.
 We discuss this for the case of networks below.